chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **What are you presenting at the Summit?**

-Alex Soble is a 2015 Code for America Fellow working with the City of Somerville and will be presenting ["21st Century Tools: How Technology Encodes Practices"](https://www.codeforamerica.org/summit/schedule/#session_106) on the main stage Wednesday at 10:50AM.
+I am a 2015 Code for America Fellow working with the City of Somerville and will be presenting ["21st Century Tools: How Technology Encodes Practices"](https://www.codeforamerica.org/summit/schedule/#session_106) on the main stage Wednesday at 10:50AM.

 **Why did you join Chi Hack Night?**

-Alex joined Hack Night back in the day, when he was a young bureaucrat at the Chicago Public Schools.
-He noticed on Twitter that a group he had never heard of had produced a lovely map to help parents, students, teachers navigate the school system — way better than the maps CPS offered on their website at the time!
-He simply had to find out who these Hack Night people were.
+I joined Hack Night back in the day, when I was a young bureaucrat at Chicago Public Schools.
+I noticed on Twitter that a group he had never heard of had produced a lovely map to help parents, students, teachers navigate the school system — way better than the maps CPS offered on their website at the time!
+I simply had to find out who these Hack Night people were.

 **Who are you interested in meeting?**

-Alex is interested in meeting all the new Chi Hack Night folks he hasn’t met since he’s been in the Bay Area!
+All the new Chi Hack Night folks I haven't met since I've been in the Bay Area!

-Alex has attended hack night with four different Brigades this year: Boston, San Francisco, Chicago, and Oakland and says meeting civic tech people across the country is fun.
-He also says that learning what everyone is up to is inspiring.
+I attended hack nights with four different Brigades this year: Boston, San Francisco, Chicago, and Oakland.
+Meeting civic tech people across the country is fun and learning what everyone is up to is inspiring.

 **What's your favorite Chicago food?**

-Alex’s favorite Chicago meal is the one with the endless layers of meat and cheese.
+The one with the endless layers of meat and cheese.

 ## [Owen Washburn](https://www.twitter.com/owashb)